DarrenN/backbone-demo/README.md

 ### Note!

 This project was originally made using images from Instagram (via the Statigram API).
-Afterwards I quite Instagram over their changes in licensing after the Facebook acquisition.
+Afterwards I quit Instagram over their changes in licensing after the Facebook acquisition.
 The photos now in use are very low resolution Flickr images.